aldwinb/messaging-topics/README.md

 # messaging-topics #

-A sample publish-subscribe ecosystem that uses topics.
+A sample publish-subscribe microservice ecosystem that uses topics.
 It uses RabbitMQ as its message broker.